pierrerosier/easybank/README.md

 ### What I learned

-I learned nothing, just an exercise :).
+I learned from the behavior of the background-images.

 ### Useful resources